 Black Hills Land Claims

 The Sioux Nation has maintained a steadfast refusal to acknowledge the involuntary seizure of the Black Hills.
-Initiating their legal journey in the 1920s, they persevered through decades until the Supreme Court, in 1980, ruled that the federal government had taken the Black Hills unlawfully, offering a financial settlement.
+They started their legal journey in the 1920s, persevering until 1890 when the Supreme Court ruled the federal government had taken the Black Hills unlawfully and offered a financial settlement.

 However, the Sioux remain resolute in their position that the land, which continues to hold profound cultural significance, was never for sale.
 The compensation, now valued at over a billion dollars, remains unclaimed as a symbol of their unwavering commitment to their land and heritage.